 Acceptable drug classes for use in children with hypertension include angiotensin-converting enzyme (ACE) inhibitors, alpha-blockers, beta-blockers, calcium-channel blockers and thiazide diuretics.
-There is limited information on the use of angiotensin-II receptor antagonists in children.
+There is limited information on the use, in children, of angiotensin-II receptor antagonists - also called angiotensin receptor blockers (ARBs).

 Diuretics and beta-blockers have a long history of safety and efficacy in children.
 ACE inhibitors and calcium-channel blockers have been shown to be safe and effective in short-term studies in children.
 Refractory hypertension may require additional treatment with agents such as minoxidil.

 - An acute hypertensive crisis may be the result of an acute illness, such as glomerulonephritis or acute kidney injury, drugs or psychogenic substances, or exacerbation of moderate hypertension.